Table of Contents

 I must confess that I avoid food fads, or any fads for that matter, like the plague.
 That includes ‘superfoods’ like quinoa, chia and matcha…

 When I finally cooked and ate this quinoa pomegranate salad I found to my utter amazement that I loved it.
 Subsequent exposure to a variety of Peruvian dishes containing quinoa made me realize how versatile a grain quinoa is.

-I had been pondering what to do with my packet of Tricolor quinoa and this quinoa salad with mediteranean flavors of pomegranate, walnuts and feta turned out to be the perfect light lunch or dinner.
+I had been pondering what to do with my packet of Tricolor quinoa and this quinoa feta pomegranate salad with walnuts and mediteranean flavors turned out to be the perfect light lunch or dinner.

 I made two portions, in the hope that I could persuade my friend at work to join me, since she is a diagnosed diabetic.
 However, I had forgotten that she had the day off 🙁 Another colleague came into my office while I was having lunch and had a taste.